-We hereby consent to the incorporation by reference in this Amendment No. 4 to the Registration Statement on Form S-3 of our report dated March 15, 2004, relating to the consolidated financial statements, which appears in Nu Skin Enterprises, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2003.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-3 of our report dated March 15, 2004, relating to the consolidated financial statements, which appears in Nu Skin Enterprises, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2003.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ PRICEWATERHOUSECOOPERS LLP

-PricewaterhouseCoopers LLP Salt Lake City, UT July 23, 2004
+/s/ PricewaterhouseCoopers LLP PricewaterhouseCoopers LLP Salt Lake City, UT September 15, 2004